google/or-tools/ortools/sat/doc/reference.md

 ```
 Base class for constraints.

-Constraints are build by the CpModel through the Add<XXX> methods.
+Constraints are built by the CpModel through the Add<XXX> methods.
-Once created bu the CpModel class, they are automatically added to the model.
+Once created by the CpModel class, they are automatically added to the model.
-The purpose of this class is to allow specifying enforcement literals for
+The purpose of this class is to allow specification of enforcement literals
-this constraint.
+for this constraint.

     b = model.BoolVar('b')
     x = model.IntVar(0, 10, 'x')